 I know you are thinking there is no such thing as delicious Keto cookies without sugar and lots of crunch but rejoice I’ve finally created one.

 Over the past few weeks every chance I could get in the kitchen I would test making various batches of Italian biscotti, chocolate chip cookies and peanut butter chocolate chip cookies using almond flour, coconut flour and even a mix of both.

-One of the most important things I did to the recipe was add the nuts which gave it extra crunch and held the biscotti together as you’d find in a traditional biscotti.
+One of the most important things I did to the recipe was adding the nuts which gave it an extra crunch and held the biscotti together as you’d find in a traditional biscotti.

 Our last resort but certainly not our last batch of Keto cookies began with almond flour but we added a mixture of crunchy nuts, Torani sugar-free caramel syrup and Swerve icing sugar.

 I made this batch of crunchy chocolate nut Keto cookies three times and it wasn’t until the last chocolate nut biscotti went into the oven that I hit gold.

 Biscotti cookies are always double-baked to get that traditional Italian crunch cookie which I knew.

 I’ve made Italian biscotti many times over the years but with flour so they take on a different baking strategy.

 The first batch we made turned out chewy.

 The second batch was over-baked and still soft.
 The third batch of crunchy chocolate nut biscotti Keto cookies turned out perfect.